Captain-FLAM/Captain-FLAM/README.md

 - 👋 Hi, I’m @Captain-FLAM
 - 👀 I’m interested in Coding, Music, Visual Arts
 - 🌱 Still learning ...
-- 💞️ I’m looking collaborators on my projects
+- 💞️ I’m looking for collaborators on my projects
 - 📫 How to reach me ... ??